 - Shredded Cheesy Potatoes

 Ready to tackle your own batch of this fruit salad with whipped cream?
+Here is the printable recipe!

 - 3 apples, cores removed and chopped into chunks